 Having seen some of the sights in Bocas, we planned to head to the other side of the country to see the Pacific.
-This was by far our longest travel day, taking approximately 12 hours.
+This leg of our journey was by far our longest travel day, taking approximately 12 hours.
 We had to take a total of 5 buses from Almirante to David, David to Santiago, Santiago to Chitre-Las Tablas, and finally Chitre-Las Tablas to Pedasi.
-It was an incredibly taxing day, but worth it in the end.
+It was an incredibly tiring day, but worth it in the end.

 Isla Canas is an extremely important nesting ground for several types of sea turtles, and seeing some turtles was our goal in heading to this nearly deserted island.
 With the help of the owners of Dim’s Hostal, we were able to get a hold of Patricio, a native of France, who was the owner of Hostal Pachamama .and he helped us arrange our stay.

 Patricio and his crew hand-built several huts from wood and grass on a hand-cleared portion of the jungle.
 The location is gorgeous, with a mangrove-lined river to the North, and the Pacific Ocean to the South.
 There isn’t any air conditioning, and the electricity is run by a generator, so power is available intermittently.

 This locale is most definitely not a place for those looking for luxury!
 That being said, the surroundings are beautiful, and the bungalows are as well kept as you could hope given their open-air nature; we even had a pair of bats living in our ceiling!
 In fact, there was a wealth of animals on the property.